Who will win the 2020 election? Here are Joe Biden and Donald Trump's paths to victory

 It's too soon to say when one candidate will have a decisive victory over the other, but this outcome was expected by political analysts.
 With a record number of mail-in votes cast, this election was expected to take longer to count than years past.

-The most outstanding votes that still need to be counted, as of Wednesday morning, are in Pennsylvania and Michigan.
+The most outstanding votes that still need to be counted, as of Thursday, are in Pennsylvania.

 Stay with ABC News for the latest updates.